fkie-cad/filesharer/README.md

 Currently, the private key has to be stored unencrypted as a file on the server system.
 On Windows it has to be in `.der` format, on Linux in `.pem` Format.

-For each file a new AES key is created.

 ## Integrity
 The file data itself is checked by its sha256 hash.
-Integrity checks and server authentication for the headers and maybe the answers as well will be added in future versions when RSA signing is got to work correctly on Windows.
+Integrity checks and server authentication for the headers and maybe the answers as well will be added in future versions.
 AES in GCM mode is planned.